JosWesterbeek/AmsterdamApp/README.md

 # AAPP Helm charts

-[AAPP](https://aapp.org/) helps cities receive, manage and solve nuisance reports.
-The software is open source and therefore free for others to use.
-This repository contains [Helm charts](https://helm.sh/) to easily install the AAPP stack on a Kubernetes cluster.
+[AAPP] This repository contains [Helm charts](https://helm.sh/) to easily install the AAPP stack on a Kubernetes cluster.

 ## External authentication